ltlab/test/README.md

 ---

-## ISSUE: EFI Boot using Virtualbox for Windows in Pjysical Disk.
+## ISSUE: EFI Boot using Virtualbox for Windows in Physical Disk.

 1. EFI for Virtualbox using Physical Sorage
 2. Rename /EFI/Boot to /EFI/Boot-org